-23. Formal Annual Evaluation
+22. Formal Annual Evaluation

-Globally, as part of good governance practice, Board evaluates its performance.
+The effectiveness of the Board is crucial to the overall success of the Company and the Company undertakes a formal assessment of the operation of the Board.
+Board Committees and individual Directors annually.
+The evaluation is an important part of the Board's corporate governance framework.
 The Companies Act, 2013 (Act) has mandated the need to ensure effectiveness of the Board governance and requires a statement indicating the manner in which formal annual evaluation has been made by the Board of its own performance and that of its committees and individual directors.

-Structured questionnaires/ performance evaluation forms were prepared taking into inputs received from consideration Directors for evaluation of the Board effectiveness which were broadly based on the parameters like Strategic and Operational Oversight, the Dynamics, Composition, Level of Expertise, Terms of Reference, Board support and processes, Governance etc. The Board evaluated the effectiveness of its functioning and that of the Committees and of individual directors by seeking their inputs on various aspects ofBoard/Committee Governance.
+Structured questionnaires/ performance evaluation forms were prepared taking into consideration inputs received from the Directors for evaluation of the Board effectiveness which were broadly based on parameters like Strategic the and Oversight, Operational the Dynamics, Composition, Level of Expertise, Terms of Reference, Board support and processes, Governance etc. The Board evaluated the effectiveness of its functioning and that of the Committees and of Chief Executive Officer and of individual directors by seeking their inputs on various aspects Board/Committee Governance.